GFA-spec/GFA-spec/GFA-spec.md

 | 2      | `Name`       | String    | `[!-)+-<>-~][!-~]*` | Segment name
 | 3      | `Sequence`   | String    | `\*|[A-Za-z=.]+`    | Optional nucleotide sequence

-Segment names must not contain whitespace characters or start with `*` or `=`.
+Segment names must not contain whitespace characters nor start with `*` or `=` nor contain the strings `+,` and `-,`.
 All other printable ASCII characters are allowed.
 Names are case sensitive.

 The Sequence field is optional and can be `*`, meaning that the nucleotide sequence of the segment is not specified.
 When the sequence is not stored in the GFA file, its length may be specified using the `LN` tag, and the sequence may be stored in an external FASTA file.